 Chris Comerford joins the Adler with almost two decades of experience in leadership, strategy, and technology.
 He has successfully led a series of initiatives to enable organizational priorities through technology in both the academic and private sectors.
 Comerford was most recently the Senior Director of Information Technology and Administrative Initiatives for the Weinberg College of Arts and Sciences at Northwestern University.
 He has also held technology leadership roles at Maven Wave Partners, ShopLocal, and the University of Chicago.
 Comerford earned his bachelor’s degree in economics and his MBA in strategy and management from the University of Chicago.

-Laura Trouille, PhD, was appointed Director of Adler’s Citizen Science efforts in June 2015.
+Laura Trouille, PhD, was been leading the Alder’s Citizen Science efforts since June 2015.
 Before that time she held a dual postdoctoral position at Northwestern University and at the Adler, as an observational astronomer (examining supermassive black holes) and a science-education researcher (on the impact of lesson plans incorporating computational thinking into K-12 STEM education).
 She earned a Bachelors’ Degree summa cum laude from Dartmouth College and holds a doctorate in Astronomy from the University of Wisconsin-Madison.